kubernetes-sigs/kueue/keps/693-multikueue/README.md

     Status MultiKueueClusterStatus `json:"status,omitempty"`
 }

+type LocationType string

 const (
     // Location is the path on the disk.
     PathLocationType LocationType = "Path"

-    // Location is the name of the secret inside kueue-system namespace.
+	// Location is the name of the secret inside the namespace in which the kueue controller
+	// manager is running.
+The config should be stored in the "kubeconfig" key.
     SecretLocationType LocationType = "Secret"
 )